 Old Brake Fluid Can Damage Brake Components

-Seized brake calipers can result in brakes sticking or 'snatching', causing brake pads to wear excessivly early or unevenly.
+Seized brake calipers can result in brakes sticking or 'snatching', causing brake pads to wear excessively early or unevenly.

-Corrosion of brake pipes can occur, particular in copper brake pipes, and may cause flexible brake hoses to bulge or split over time.
+Corrosion of brake pipes can occur, particularly in copper brake pipes, and may cause flexible brake hoses to bulge or split over time.